opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/01_configuring_table_view/table.rst

 .. admonition:: Prerequisite
    :class: important

-   For the Table visualization to be available, the dataset must not be empty.
+   For the Table visualization to be available, the dataset must contain at least 1 source.

 In the edition interface of a dataset, the Visualizations > Table tab allows to configure the Table visualization displayed in the front office, once the dataset is published on the portal.

-The Table visualization, when available, cannot be disabled.
+The Table visualization cannot be disabled.

 .. image:: images/table_view_configuration.png